 She told me how my dad was instrumental in her accepting the Lord Jesus Christ.
 She responded to my dad’s altar call in one of the Christian Emphasis Week convocations at Filamer Christian Institution (now Filamer Christian University).
 She was in high school then.

 I first met Miss Daisy when I was a teenager going with my father, the pastor of Astorga Baptist Church, Dumarao, Capiz.
 That was in the 80s.

 As a teen, I knew her family supported the church and the pastoral work.

 Through the CPBC community, I learned that Miss Daisy became a pastor, chaplain, and teacher.
 She trained in Clinical Pastoral Education in the US.

 We never had any close encounter until that day in May 2002.

 After telling me that statement, Miss Daisy didn’t stop.

-Actually, after that meeting in May 2002, I opened myself to working with city churches.
+After that meeting in May 2002, I opened myself to working with city churches.

-When my father suffered stroke on 16 November 2002, I decided to stay and continue working with New Testament Baptist Church for three years.
+When my father suffered a stroke on 16 November 2002, I decided to stay and continue working with New Testament Baptist Church for three years.

-Those were blissful moments of hearing God’s miracle and goodness to her like her victory over cancer, near-death experiences and other life-changing experiences.
+Those were blissful moments of hearing God’s miracle and goodness to her, like her victory over cancer, near-death experiences and other life-changing experiences.